Asymptotics of the ground state energy of heavy molecules and related topics. II

 \subsection{Estimate for $\D$-terms for almost neutral systems}

-We need to estimate semiclassical error $\D$-term (\ref{25-6-24}) with $\lambda=\lambda_N$ because for $\lambda=\nu$ we already estimated it, and also we need to estimate a term (\ref{25-6-25}).
+We need to estimate the semiclassical error $\D$-term (\ref{26-6-22}) with $\lambda=\lambda_N$ because for $\lambda=\nu$ we already estimated it, and also we need to estimate another $\D$-term (\ref{26-6-23}).
 We start from the latter one.
-Recall that under assumption (\ref{25-6-29}) we take $\nu=0$.
+Recall that under assumption (\ref{26-6-29}) we take $\nu=0$.
 The trivial estimate is based on